-- 3.1 The South African Film and Television Co-Production Incentive Programme is aimed at strengthening and promoting the country's film and television industry as well as contributing towards the creation of employment opportunities in South Africa. - 3.2 The objectives of the South African Film and Television Co-Production Incentive are to support official co-productions that will contribute towards employment creation, local procurement and enhance the international profile of the South African film and television industry while increasing the country's creative and technical skills base.
-The incentive is designed to address the historical imbalances in the sector and ensure diversity and inclusion at all levels of production including ownership and control. - 3.3 The South African Film and Television Co-Production Incentive is available to projects that have been certified as co-productions by the competent authority: - 3.3.1 The Qualifying South African Production Expenditure (QSAPE) should be at least R2.5 million; - 3.3.2 For documentaries, the Qualifying South African Production Expenditure (QSAPE) should be at least R500 000. - 3.4 The South African Film and Television Co-Production Incentive provides an incentive of thirty-five percent (35%) of Qualifying South African Production Expenditure (QSAPE). - 3.4.1 An additional five percent (5%) of QSAPE is provided for productions hiring at least twenty percent (20%) of Black South African citizens as head of departments (HODs) and procuring at least thirty percent (30%) of the QSAPE from fifty-one percent (51%) South African black-owned entities which have been operating for at least a period of one (1) year. - 3.5 The incentive programme offers a reimbursable grant to the maximum of R25 million per qualifying project. - 3.6 The South African Film and Television Co-Production Incentive is effective from 1 September 2023.
+- 3.1 The South African Film and Television Production Incentive Programme is aimed at strengthening and promoting the country's film and television industry as well as contributing towards the creation of employment opportunities in South Africa. - 3.2 The objectives of the South African Film and Television Production Incentive, are to support the local film and television industry to contribute towards employment creation, local procurement and enhance the international profile of the South African film and television industry while increasing the country's creative and technical skills base.
+The incentive is designed to address the historical imbalances in the sector and ensure diversity and inclusion at all levels of production including ownership and control. - 3.3 The South African Film and Television Production Incentive is available to qualifying South African productions as follows: - 3.3.1 The Qualifying South African Production Expenditure (QSAPE) should be at least R1.5 million; and - 3.3.2 For documentaries, the Qualifying South African Production Expenditure (QSAPE) should be at least R500 000. - 3.4 The South African Film and Television Production Incentive provides an incentive of thirty-five percent (35%) of Qualifying South African Production Expenditure (QSAPE). - 3.4.1 An additional five percent (5%) of QSAPE is provided for productions hiring at least thirty percent (30%) of Black South African citizens as head of departments (HODs) and procuring at least thirty percent (30%) of the QSAPE from fifty-one percent (51%) South African black-owned entities which have been operating for at least a period of one (1) year; - 3.5 The incentive programme offers a reimbursable grant to the maximum of R25 million per qualifying project. - 3.6 The South African Film and Television Production Incentive is effective from 1 September 2023.